 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

-The monster eavesdrops on the family all the time.
-Now that he understands what they’re saying, he puts together their story, which in many ways is like what has happened to Victor's family.
+Now that the monster understands what the family is saying, he can understand their story, which is weirdly like what has happened to Victor's family.

-Safie's father tried to force her to move to Constantinople, but she escaped to Felix.
+Safie's father tried to force her to move to Constantinople, but she ran away to Felix.

-These stories give the monster hope that Felix and De Lacey will be compassionate towards him, since they too have suffered injustice.
-Not only is the monster kind, but he seems to have quite a sophisticated understanding of the human psyche.
+These stories give the monster hope that Felix and De Lacey will be compassionate toward him, since they too have suffered injustice.

 He seems to have quite a sophisticated understanding of the human psyche for a monster who's never talked to another living being.